openpeeps/sunday/README.md

 - Media management with file uploads
 - Tiptap-based rich text editor
 - Native plugin system for extensibility
-- Beautiful dashboard UI powered by **Bootstrap 5**
+- Beautiful dashboard UI powered by **Bootstrap5**
 - Themes system for easy customization based on **Tim Engine**

 > [!NOTE]
 > Sunday is still in active development.
 Expect frequent updates and new features as we work towards a stable release.

-### About
+## About
 Sunday is an ambitious project to create the missing piece in the Nim ecosystem: a modern, good-looking, and easy-to-use publishing platform for indie developers, bloggers and content creators.

-Sunday will use the power of Nim, as a compiled language, to deliver a fast and efficient experience for both users and developers.
-With a focus on simplicity, extensibility (via runtime shared libraries) and performance (low memory footprint and cpu usage)
+We are using the power of the [Nim programming language](https://github.com/nim-lang/) and the Supranim web framework to build a platform that is not only fast and efficient but also a joy to use and customize.
+There will be themes, native plugins, and a beautiful dashboard interface to manage your content! 🌞

-### 😍 Screenshots
+## 😍 Screenshots
 Here you can find some hot off-the-press screenshots of the current state of Sunday.
 Keep in mind that the UI is still a work in progress and may change significantly before the stable release.
 <details>
   <summary>🔥 Click to expand screenshots 👀</summary>
   <img src="https://raw.githubusercontent.com/openpeeps/sunday/main/.github/screenshot_011.png" alt="Sunday Defaul Theme" width="100%"><img src="https://raw.githubusercontent.com/openpeeps/sunday/main/.github/screenshot_03.png" alt="Sunday Auth Preview" width="100%"><img src="https://raw.githubusercontent.com/openpeeps/sunday/main/.github/screenshot_021.png" alt="Sunday Dashboard Preview" width="100%">
 </details>

-### Development
+## Development

 > [!NOTE]
 > Documentation is still a work in progress, many details are not yet documented, are incomplete or may be outdated.